 CUA50815 Diploma of Music Industry – Performance

-The Diploma of Music Industry – Performance is an ideal way to further study music for those people who hold a Certificate IV in Music Industry, a Pre-tertiary music qualification and people who have worked in the music industry and wish to gain skills and a qualification.
+It is an ideal way to further study music, for those people who hold a CUA40915 Certificate IV in Music Industry or a pre-tertiary music qualification and people who have worked in the music industry and wish to refine their skills or gain a qualification.
 The course covers a variety of essential skills needed for a career in the music industry.

 Music is both an industry and an art form, meeting cultural and recreational needs while also offering employment opportunities across many sectors: recording, publishing, retail, radio, television, film, video, advertising, computer software, multimedia, teaching, and of course, performance.

 Students studying this qualification will perform Music within the general community and work on real and simulated industry experiences.
 Students will be required to work independently (with guidance) on personal music performance skills, and will work in studio environments recording and producing individual projects and in collaboration with others.

 This course may lead to the following career opportunities:

 - Skilled musicians such as instrumentalists, vocalists, ensemble and solo performers

 Concert Halls & Venues – administrative and management staff.

 Radio, Film & Television – music programmers, music directors, music promoters, music video specialists, technical staff, sound track producers, editors and mixers.